top of page

 Is Melodies in Mind a good fit for you?
 Read on, and also check out our Frequently Asked Questions.

-We follow the Giving Voice Chorus model.
-The person living with dementia, who we call our key singer, and their care partner enroll as a pair.
-The care partner remains in the room throughout the rehearsals and is most welcome to sing, too.
-It is important to understand that Melodies in Mind may be "therapeutic", but is not a music therapy program.
-It's not a respite program either.
+The person living with dementia, who we call our key singer, and their caregiver enroll as a duo.
+The caregiver remains in the room throughout the rehearsals and is most welcome to sing, too.
+It is important to understand that Melodies in Mind may be "therapeutic", but is not a music therapy program nor a respite program.

-Our chorus has four roles that work together to make of Melodies in Mind a fun and rewarding experience: the person with dementia, their care partner, volunteer singers, and our operations crew.
+Our chorus is comprised of trios who work together to make of Melodies in Mind a fun and rewarding experience:

 1